pebble-tree/node-foundationdb/README.md

 While all of your code should continue to work with new versions of the foundationdb database, to connect you will need a copy of the `fdb_c.s` / `fdb_c.dylib` / `fdb_c.dll` dynamic library file which matches version of the database that you are connecting to.
 Doing zero-downtime deployments of new versions of the foundationdb database is possible, but a little subtle.
 You need to:

 1. Deploy your client application with both old and new copies of the `fdb_c` dynamic library file.
-You can use the `external_client_directory` network option to point to a local directory containing copies of all versions of `fdb_c`.
+You can point your application a directory containing copies of all versions of `fdb_c` that you want it to support connecting with via the `EXTERNAL_CLIENT_DIRECTORY` environment variable or the `external_client_directory` network option.
 When the client connects to your database it will try all versions of the fdb library found in this directory.
+[Read more here](https://apple.github.io/foundationdb/api-general.html#multi-version-client)
 2. Upgrade your foundationdb database instance.
 The client should reconnect using the new library version.
 3. Periodically remove old, unused copies of the `fdb_c` client library from your frontend machines as they may degrade performance.